Although the statement that charities support and perpetuate poverty is harsh, it is the real truth.

 Charities that are set up to provide volunteers are supporting affluent economic environments.
 The volunteers need goods to take with them to provide services to the poor.
 Although the volunteers don’t receive pay, the companies from which they purchase the goods get rich off of poverty and good will.

 The Humanity Party® proposes eliminating all charities, not by law, but by common sense economics.
-Give the people living in an impoverished environment the money that they need to buy the goods and services themselves.
+Give the people living in an impoverished environment a HumanECard® to purchase the goods and services themselves.
 With money available, the companies that otherwise sell goods to the volunteers, who only stay in an impoverished environment temporarily because they leave and go back to their affluence, will begin to sell their goods and services directly to the people.

 The way that the Free Market can then eliminate poverty is when the companies are forced to go to the impoverished environment and set up an infrastructure to provide their goods and services to the people in order to take the people’s money … which is the purpose of all free economic markets: profit.
 When they sell goods to charities, the companies do not need to do anything to improve the economic standards and infrastructures of the impoverished environment.